Overview

 - Less: Employee EPF (80C): ₹48,000

-If your actual TDS differs significantly from your own calculation, verify that your employer has incorporated your Form 12BB declarations.
-If you believe there is an error, speak to HR or your payroll team with a written calculation.
+If your actual TDS differs significantly from your own calculation, check that your employer has incorporated your Form 12BB declarations.
+If you think there's an error, speak to HR or your payroll team with a written calculation.

 Step 5: Verify Form 16 Against Salary Slips